DUIs: Driver’s license suspensions and insurance

 Length of suspensions

 When it comes to a driver’s license suspension in a DUI case, the length of the suspension depends on the circumstances and how many times that driver has committed a DUI.
 For a first DUI conviction, a driver will be suspended for at least six months.
 Oftentimes, it’s likely that the license had been suspended by the DHSMV for the driver either refusing to submit to the breathalyzer or providing a breath sample above the legal limit.
-For a second DUI conviction that’s taken place more than five years prior to the first, the suspension is still a minimum of six months, however it’s likely that the driver will face a longer suspension period.
+For a second DUI conviction that’s taken place more than five years before the first, the suspension is still a minimum of six months, however, the driver will likely face a longer suspension period.
 If the second conviction happens within five years of the previous charge, the minimum suspension spikes to five years.

 Reinstating a driver’s license